Position Title

 Tools and the Organism: Technology and the Body in Ancient Greek and Roman Medicine.
 (Chicago: University of Chicago Press, 2023).

-Technologies of Nature in Classical Antiquity (in preparation).
+Technologies of Nature in Classical Antiquity (under advanced contract with the University of Chicago Press).

 Articles/Chapters

-“Manufacturing Motion in Aristotle’s De Motu Animalium.”
+“Manufacturing Movement in Aristotle’s On the Motion of Animals.”
 In Technological Animation in Classical Antiquity, eds.
-T. Bur, M. Gerolemou, I. A. Ruffell, forthcoming 2025, Oxford University Press, pp. 159–183.
+T. Bur, M. Gerolemou, I. A. Ruffell, 2024, Oxford University Press, pp. 159–183.

 “Hippocrates, Diseases 4 and the Technological Body.”
 In Body and Machine in Classical Antiquity, ed.
 George Kazantzidis and Maria Gerolemou (New York: Cambridge University Press, 2023), pp. 155–178.